County Breakout Group

 The Job Readiness Life Skill consists of a Youth Employment Quick Facts Pamphlet and Facilitator’s Guide.
 Both of the Youth Employment Quick Facts Pamphlet and Facilitator’s Guide were created by CCPYDC members who have extensive experience in job readiness training.
 The purpose of the Youth Employment Quick Facts Pamphlet and Facilitator’s Guide is to allow for anyone to teach/learn about Job Readiness as a Life Skill.
 This Life Skill builds off the C-5 Curriculum that has been used around Cumberland County for the past year.

-The Sub-Committee is currently working on a Life After High School Life Skill Pamphlet.
-The pamphlet will allow the reader to prepare for Life After High School by discussing four paths to having a successful future.
+The Sub-Committee has recently completed working on a Life After High School Life Skill Pamphlet.
+The pamphlet allows the reader to prepare for Life After High School by discussing four paths to having a successful future.
 Those paths include:

 The Financial Literacy Life Skill is in the early stages of development.
 The PAL Sub-Committee has been reaching out and talking with individuals/agencies that offer financial literacy education.
 The PAL Sub-Committee recommended focusing the financial literacy presentations on the basics, which include banking, budgeting, credit card usage, saving for college, and financial aid.